-The ADS1258 is a flexible, 24-bit, low-noise ADC optimized for fast multi-channel, high-resolution measurement systems.
-The converter provides a maximum channel scan rate of 23.7kSPS, providing a complete 16-channel scan in less than 700μs.
+The ADS1158 is a flexible, 16-bit, low-noise ADC optimized for fast multi-channel, high-resolution measurement systems.
+The converter provides a maximum channel scan rate of 23.7kSPS, giving a complete 16-channel scan in less than 700μs.

-Figure 33 shows the block diagram of the ADS1258.
-The input multiplexer selects the analog input pins multiplexer pins connected to the output (MUXOUTP/MUXOUTN).
+Figure 20 shows the block diagram of the ADS1158.
+The input multiplexer selects which analog input pins multiplexer output connect to the (MUXOUTP/MUXOUTN).
 External signal conditioning can be used between the multiplexer output pins and the ADC input pins (ADCINP/ADCINN) or the multiplexer output can be routed internally to the ADC inputs without external circuitry.
 Selectable current sources within the input multiplexer can be used to bias sensors or detect for a failed sensor.
 On-chip system function readings provide readback of temperature, supply voltage, gain, offset, and external reference.

-The ADS1258 converter is comprised of a fourth-order, delta-sigma modulator followedby a programmable digital filter.
-The modulator measures the differential input signal,

-$V{IN} = (ADCINP - ADCINN)$, against the differential reference input, $V{REF} = (VREFP - VREFN)$.
+The ADS1158 converter consists of a fourth-order, delta-sigma modulator followed by a programmable digital filter.
+The modulator measures the differential input signal, $V{\text{IN}} = (\text{ADCINP} - \text{ADCINN})$ , against the differential reference input, $V{\text{REF}} = (\text{VREFP} - \text{VREFN})$ .
 The digital filter receives the modulator signal and provides a low-noise digital output.
 The ADC channel block controls the multiplexer Auto-Scan feature.
 Channel Auto-Scan occurs at a maximum rate of 23.7kSPS.
 Slower scan rates can be used with corresponding increases in resolution.

-Communication is handled over an SPI-compatible serial interface with a set of simple commands providing control of the ADS1258.
+Communication is handled over an SPI-compatible serial interface with a set of simple commands to control the ADS1158.
 Onboard registers store the various settings for the input multiplexer, sensor detect bias, data rate selection, etc. Either an external 32.768kHz crystal, connected to pins XTAL1 and XTAL2, or an external clock applied to pin CLKIO can be used as the clock source.
 When using the external crystal oscillator, the system clock is available as an output for driving other devices or controllers.
 General-purpose digital I/Os (GPIO) provide input and output control of eight pins.

-Figure 33.
-ADS1258 Block Diagram
+Figure 20.
+ADS1158 Block Diagram